Universal basic income in the Nordic countries

 Universal basic income (basinkomst or medborgarlön) has been debated in the Nordic countries since the 1970s.
-It has mostly been seen as a radical and utopian proposal and not taken seriously by the big political parties.
-However, 1 January 2017 to 1 January 2019 Finland conducted a basic income pilot which got international attention.
+From 1 January 2017 to 1 January 2019 Finland conducted a basic income pilot which got international attention.
 There are also some political parties and some politicians and journalists in all Nordic countries who are pushing for the idea of a guaranteed income.
 The Green parties for example, are generally interested in universal basic income, as well as the Nordic Pirate parties.